Ammar96399/autoscaler/cluster-autoscaler/cloudprovider/azure/examples/dev/README.md

 9. run `skaffold run --filename cloudprovider/azure/examples/dev/skaffold.yaml`

-10. inspect the cluster with `sudo k0s`, and scale the `inflate` deployment for testing as desired.
+10. inspect the cluster with `sudo k0s kubectl`, and scale the `inflate` deployment for testing as desired.